ArtyomUnityDeveloper/ArtyomUnityDeveloper/README.md

 - 👋 Hi, I’m @ArtyomUnityDeveloper
-- 👀 I’m interested in GameDevelopmenr
+- 👀 I’m interested in GameDevelopment
 - 🌱 I’m currently working in Unity3D, using C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...